What is Fentanyl Addiction?

 Reclaim your life from Fentanyl Addiction

-Fentanyl addiction is a condition that can cause major health problems such as an overdose.
-We Level Up Washington treatment center can provide you, or someone you love, the tools to recover from this with professional and safe treatment.
+Fentanyl addiction is a condition that can cause significant health problems, such as an overdose.
+We Level Up Washington treatment center can provide you, or someone you love, the tools to recover from this with professional and safe primary mental health treatment.
 Feel free to call us to speak with one of our counselors.
-We can inform you about this condition and give you clarity about issues like Fentanyl overdose symptoms.
+We can inform you about this condition and clarify issues like Fentanyl overdose symptoms.
 Our specialists know what you are going through.
 Please know that each call is private and confidential.

 Substance Abuse and Mental Health Services Administration.
 (2019).
 Key Substance Use and Mental Health Indicators in the United States: Results from the 2018 National Survey on Drug Use and Health.